Convergence (comics): Convergence: Adventures of Superman

-While spending time in the WayneTech Labs in Pre-Crisis Gotham City, Supergirl of Earth-One notices a device which Lucius Fox of Earth-One explains is designed to read her subconscious physical reactions.
+While spending time in WayneTech Labs in pre-Crisis Gotham City, Supergirl of Earth-One notices a device which Lucius Fox of Earth-One explains is designed to read her subconscious physical reactions.
 With it, he hopes that she can help Superman of Earth-One rebuild the Phantom Zone Projector by sensing the correct placement of the parts that she subconsciously remembers from when her father Zor-El and uncle Jor-El built it when she was a girl.
-Superman of Earth-One hopes that by opening a way to the Phantom Zone, they'll be opening a way out of the dome that fell over Gotham City of Earth-One a year ago.
+Superman of Earth-One hopes that by opening a way to the Phantom Zone, they'll be opening a way out of the dome that fell over Gotham of Earth-One a year ago.
 However, the Phantom Zone is filled with Krypton's worst criminals.
 After the Phantom Zone Projector is recreated, Superman and Supergirl of Earth-One enter, only to be sealed there when the device explodes.
 Suddenly from beyond the dome, Lucius Fox of Earth-One hears a voice warning that the dome will soon fall and champions will be forced to rise from each of the cities on the planet Telos to fight for the survival of their people.
 Superman and Supergirl of Earth-One wonder what the purpose of the dome was when they are suddenly overcome by nearby shockwaves and decide to investigate the source.
 Without warning, the pair is attacked by Phantom Zone prisoners who are eager for revenge.
 Superman is overpowered and urges Kara to go on without him.
 Supergirl of Earth-One spots geysers of gas coming from the ground.
 In the gas, she sees visions of her own past, future, and inevitable death at the hands of the Anti-Monitor.
-She then realizes if she doesn't go back to Earth, her loved ones will die, but if she goes back, she will die.
-Determinedly, she decides that if she is to die, it is necessary that she save others doing it.
+She then realizes if she does not go back to Earth, her loved ones will die, but if she goes back, she will die; she ultimately decides to save others.
 Supergirl gets lost in the gas, losing track of time.
 Eventually, she realizes that Superman of Earth-One should have been back by now and searches for him.
 Supergirl discovers that Superman is surrounded by Phantom Zone prisoners.
 After taking out several of the guards, Supergirl of Earth-One grabs Superman of Earth-One and they escape.
 While looking for a way out of the Phantom Zone and evading the gases, Superman and Supergirl of Earth-One are again attacked by the Phantom Zone prisoners.
-Back at Gotham City of Earth-One, Lucius Fox is horrified when the dome goes down and the human-hating apes from Earth-AD march into Gotham City.
+Back at Gotham of Earth-One, Lucius Fox is horrified when the dome goes down and the human-hating apes from Earth-AD march into Gotham.